lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 ## Instruction Counter

 In order to detect and mitigate fault injection attacks on the OTBN, the host CPU can read the number of executed instructions from {{< regref "INSN_CNT">}} and verify whether it matches the expectation.
+The host CPU can clear the instruction counter when OTBN is not running.
+Writing any value to {{< regref "INSN_CNT">}} clears this register to zero.
+Write attempts while OTBN is running are ignored.

 ## Key Sideloading